-All fill material shall be sand that is similar to the pre-Storm beach sand in both coloration and grain size and be free of debris, rocks, clay, organic matter, or other foreign matter and shall meet the specifications set forth by the Department for the location that fill the is being placed.
-Such specifications are available at https://floridadep.gov/rcp/coastal-construction-control-line/content/coastal-constructioncontrol-line-emergency-permits.
+All fill material shall be sand that is similar to the pre-Storm beach sand in both coloration and grain size and be free of debris, rocks, clay, organic matter, or other foreign matter and shall meet the specifications set forth by the Department for the location that the fill is being placed.
+Such specifications available are https://floridadep.gov/rcp/coastal-construction-control-line/content/coastal-constructioncontrol-line-emergency-permits.
 No sand may be obtained from the beach, near shore, or below mean high water seaward of the CCCL without specific written authorization from the Department.